Blog

 Climate Factors

-Everyone knows Dallas / Fort Worth has some of the hottest summers, but temperatures can also drop to freezing during winter, causing pipe damage and water heater problems.
+Everyone knows Dallas/Fort Worth has some of the hottest summers, but temperatures can also drop to freezing in winter, causing pipe damage and water heater problems.

 Based on these temperature extremes, it’s vital to properly insulate units, especially if they are installed outdoors or in a garage.